defactor-com/documentation/docs/pools/back-end/api/counterpartyPools/graphql.md

 ## Pools

-Unlike the contract, the status are in lowercase; Additionally, to streamline interaction the API include intermediate status such as collectable, closable, and archivable.
+Unlike the contract, the status are in lowercase; Additionally, to streamline interaction the API include intermediate status such as `collectable`, `closable`, and `archivable`.

 The `collateralDetails` is an array which each element has the following properties: